tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     progress from other nodes.
 For each height *h*, this includes the decided block for *h*, and the precommit votes also for *deciding h* (which can be extracted from the block at height *h+1*).
-    At a given height, say *h_c* a node will consider itself *caught up*, based on the (maybe out of date) information it is getting from other nodes.
+    At a given height, say *h_c* a node will consider itself *caught up*, based on the (maybe out of date) information it is getting from its peers.
 Then, the node needs to be ready to propose at height *h_c+1* which entails having received the vote extensions for *h_c*.

     As the vote extensions are *not* stored in the blockchain, and it is difficult to have strong